Europe shares mixed as buoyant results offset China woes

 By Alistair Smout and Lionel Laurent

-LONDON, Aug 18 European equities were steady on Tuesday, with a buoyant set of corporate results offset by the impact of weak trade in Asia and a fall in commodities prices driven by worries over China's growth outlook.
+LONDON, Aug 18 European equities were steady on Tuesday, with a buoyant set of corporate results offset by the impact of weak trade in Asia and a fall in commodities prices amid worries over China's growth outlook.

-Most major indexes across Europe were in negative territory, with blue-chips in France, Germany and Italy 0.1 percent to 0.3 percent lower.

-Britain's FTSE underperformed, down 0.4 percent as sterling strengthened.
-The sharp foreign exchange move distorted the calculation of the pan-European FTSEurofirst 300 index to leave it up 0.2 percent to 1,533.87 points, despite benchmark indexes being lower.
+The pan-European FTSEurofirst 300 index was flat at 1,533.07 points, with benchmark indexes in France and Germany edging lower.

-Traders said volumes were relatively muted in Europe, with under 40 percent of the 90-day average volume traded by 1405 GMT.
+Traders said volumes were relatively muted in Europe, with just 24 percent of the 90-day average volume traded by midsession.
 Surprisingly weak U.S. data released on Monday also weighed on sentiment.

 Pan-European equities are down some 7 percent since peaking in April, with Greece's debt drama and jitters over China's move to allow its currency to weaken balanced by the European Central Bank's asset purchase programme and one of the best earnings seasons in five years.